Cleveland Clinic logo

 How doctors diagnose this condition

-Your healthcare provider can diagnose tetralogy of Fallot during pregnancy or after your baby is born.
-They usually find ToF in the first few weeks or months of life.
-During prenatal tests, your healthcare provider may use a fetal echocardiogram to look at the fetal heart’s structure if the initial ultrasound looks suspicious.
+Your healthcare provider can diagnose tetralogy of Fallot disease during pregnancy or after your baby is born.
+They usually find ToF heart defects in a baby’s first few weeks or months of life.
+During prenatal tests, your provider may use a fetal echocardiogram to look at the fetal heart’s structure if the initial ultrasound looks suspicious.

 Management and Treatment

 Tetralogy of Fallot treatment includes medicine to ease symptoms and surgery to fix the issues.
-As a first step in tetralogy of Fallot treatment, your child’s provider can give them beta-blockers (to improve blood flow) and extra oxygen.
 Three to six months after birth, your baby can have surgery to make blood move through their heart the way it should.

 Advertisement